AS21317/bookManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to run this in local machine:
-first clone the git repo
+first clone the git repo.
-now run command ##npm i
+now run command ##npm i.
 now run command nmp start

 ##Live link for project is: https://book-manager-liart.vercel.app/